 When you are considering a solid, legally binding estate plan or if you have lost a loved one and are facing the probate process, our Virginia attorneys at Johnson, Gasink & Baxter, LLP can assist you.
 With over 40 years of combined experience and a reputation for client service, our partners have the knowledge and skill to answer your questions.

 Read our answers below.
 If you have other questions, schedule a personalized consultation when you contact our firm at 888.487.9899.
-We have office locations in Williamsburg, Virginia Beach, Glen Allen, Fredericksburg, Manassas, and Stafford.
+We have office locations in Williamsburg, Virginia Beach, Richmond, Fredericksburg, Manassas, and Stafford.